 Water system planning so far

 The Port Macquarie-Hastings region is in the fortunate position to have two water storage dams:

 - Port Macquarie Off-Creek Storage Dam (our working dam) has a current capacity of 2500 megalitres

 - Cowarra Off-Creek Storage Dam (a 'back-up' storage facility) has a capacity of 10,000 megalitres.

-The Hastings population has a current annual water consumption of 5535 megalitres per annum for 2014/15.
+For the period 2016/17, the Port Macquarie-Hastings population has a current annual water consumption of 5,658 megalitres per annum.